adarlan/k8slab/README.md

 ## License

-This project is licensed under the [Apache License 2.0](./LICENSE).
+This project is licensed under the [Apache 2.0 License](./LICENSE).